 A Raglan gives easier movement compared to a set-in sleeve.
 It creates a wider underarm area, especially convenient for over-garments such as sweaters or jackets, as it allows additional space for other layers underneath.

-There are other reasons why people choose a raglan sleeve vs set-in sleeve.
-A top with a raglan sleeve gives a relaxed, sporty, and casual looking.
+There are other reasons why people choose a raglan sleeve vs a set-in sleeve.
+A top with a raglan sleeve gives a relaxed, sporty, and casual look.
 You will notice that most tops with raglan sleeves use a contrasting color to show a color-blocking design, further enhancing the sporty look.
 It is also a great sleeve pattern that downplays the broad shoulders because they soften sharp edges.

 You will find this pattern relatively easier if you have seen the shawl collar sweater I knit for my husband.
 It is indeed an easy raglan sweater knitting pattern.